National Institute of Water Sports: Profile

 The National Institute of Water Sports was established in July 1990 under the aegis of the Ministry of Tourism, Govt. of India on a 16.5 acres of beach side site in Panaji.
 In 2004, it was designated as a A Centre under Indian Institute of Tourism and Travel Management (IITTM).
 It is the first institute of its kind in the South East Asia and only Institution under the Central or State Government for the matters related to Aqua-tourism and adventure.
 The Board of Governors of IITTM controls the activities of the institute.

 The Institute is the apex body for water sports in India and the nodal agency for training, consultancy, development, regulation, framing safety norms, benchmarking and promotion of water sports.
 The Adventure Tourism Guidelines of Govt. of India designated NIWS as only agency for training, certification and licensing for handling recreational watercraft in India.
 The spectrum of activities ranges from advising state government agencies and corporate/ private entrepreneurs on safety norms, preparation of feasibility studies, organising water sports awareness and water safety campaigns, inspection and certification of water sports centres to training on water sports disciplines.
 A training program namely "Sea Rescue Squad" has been introduced recently.
 It is also actively engaged in competence building of defence agencies especially in the domain of aqua-based adventures.

 Facilities

-The state-of-the art, iconic campus being built for the Institute at Caranzalem, Near Dona Paula Circle, Panaji, Goa has all modern training and education facilities including an Olympic-size dive pool.[3]
-It is bestowed with best talents and faculty pool.
+The campus being built for the Institute at Caranzalem, Near Dona Paula Circle, Panaji, Goa has all training and education facilities including a large dive pool.[3]
+It features a faculty pool, and many other aspects.
 Efforts are also being made to expand the facility and cover a wide range of adventure sports including land-based adventures at Caranzalem, Panjim in Goa.